 A portobello mushroom is a mature form of the common or button mushroom.
-So basically it is the same mushroom as you are used to but allow to grow and mature.
+So basically, it is the same mushroom as you are used to but allow to grow and mature.
 They are cultivated in many countries and are one of the most common of all mushrooms.

 Many others will frequently use some balsamic vinegar.
 Since I’m not the biggest fan, I skipped it but add 1-2 teaspoons if you wish.

 You should remove the stem for this and can keep it for another use.
 But leave the veins.
-The veins are commonly removed with stuffing the mushroom but here they pickup taste from the marinade.
+The veins are commonly removed with stuffing the mushroom, but here they pickup taste from the marinade.

 How to Grill a Hamburger – A Beginner Tutorial

 Wash and pat dry the mushroom caps.
-Break off the stem but leave the veins.
+Break off the stem, but leave the veins.

-Mix marinade of 2 tablespoons olive oil, 1 tablespoon soy sauce, 1 teaspoon lemon juice, 1/2 teaspoon garlic powder, 1/2 teaspoon kosher salt and 1/4 teaspoon black pepper.
+Mix marinade of 2 tablespoons olive oil, 1 tablespoon soy sauce, 1 teaspoon lemon juice, ½ teaspoon garlic powder, ½ teaspoon kosher salt and ¼ teaspoon black pepper.

 Grill over direct high heat.
 Start with the bottom side up.
 Grill for 4-5 minutes and flip for another 4-5 minutes.